vaadin/web-components/packages/vaadin-confirm-dialog/README.md

 ## License

-Commercial Vaadin Add-on License version 3 (CVALv3).
+Commercial Vaadin Developer License 4.0 (CVDLv4).
 For license terms, see LICENSE.

 Vaadin collects development time usage statistics to improve this product.
 For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.